ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 10.7.1.3 Cache Eviction

-The Ballerina GraphQL module provides APIs for manual cache eviction, in addition to the LRU cache eviction.
-These APIs can be accessed through the `[graphql:Context](#101-context-object)` object.
+Since server-side caching is implemented using the Ballerina cache module, the default eviction policy will utilize the `Least Recently Used (LRU)` mechanism.
+In addition to LRU cache eviction, the GraphQL module provides APIs for manual cache eviction.
+Currently, it provides `evictCache` and `invalidateAll` APIs for manual cache eviction.
+These APIs can be accessed through the [graphql:Context](#101-context-object) object.

 ##### 10.7.1.3.1 The `evictCache` Method